offbynull/learn/Math/input/input.md

  2. Check the whole parts...

+    ```{note}
+    This is very similar to integer less than.
+When the sign is negative, the number-line is mirrored.
+    ```

     If whole parts are equal, go to the next step.

-    If the signs are both non-negative, then use whole number less than to to test the whole parts.
+    If the signs are both positive, then use whole number less than to to test the whole parts.
 If the test passes, then the decimal numbers themselves will be decimal less than.
-For example, any non-negative decimal number with a whole part of 5 will be less than any non-negative decimal number with a whole part of 6...
+For example, any positive decimal number with a whole part of 5 will be less than any positive decimal number with a whole part of 6...

     ```{svgbob}
     <--------- "further to the left means less than"